My Short Story Collection: E-book and paperback can be ordered from Amazon and all other on-line stores worldwide.

 Editing And Advice• Are you struggling with your short story? • Has your synopsis sizzled out half-way? • Not sure which markets to target?
 Perhaps you'd just like someone to check your script through.
 If any of this applies to you, then take a look at my ‘Editing And Advice For Writers’ page to see how I can help.

-My Tagsanimal animals articles blogging book reviews books cats Christmas Christmas jumpers cute dogs Easter fiction fictions ideas flash fiction Friday funny ads Funny Christmas signs funny exam answers funny instructions funny newspaper headlines funny news stories funny signs funny typos guest blog Happy Christmas humor humour ideas for writers inspiration limericks markets markets for poets markets for writers memory lane mondays motivation music new books new year new year resolutions non-fiction nostalgia old ads Pets pets humour photography photo prompt photos poem poems poetry poetry competition short stories short story competitions story ideas tips tips for writers Top Tips For Writers travel word prompts wriitng wriitng competition wriitng competitions writers writing writing. blogging writing challenge writing challenges writing competition writing competitions writing ideas writing markets writing prompts writing services
+My Tagsanimal animals articles blogging book reviews books cats Christmas Christmas jumpers cute dogs Easter fiction fictions ideas flash fiction Friday funny ads Funny Christmas signs funny exam answers funny instructions funny newspaper headlines funny news stories funny signs funny typos guest blog Happy Christmas humor humour ideas for writers inspiration limericks markets markets for poets markets for writers memory lane mondays motivation music new books new year new year resolutions non-fiction nostalgia old ads Pets pets humour photography photo prompt photos poems poetry poetry competition short stories short story competitions story ideas tips tips for writers Top Tips For Writers travel word prompts wriitng wriitng competition wriitng competitions writers writing writing. blogging writing challenge writing challenges writing competition writing competitions writing ideas writing markets writing prompts writing services writing tips

 Top Posts & Pages